VirtualMetric/virtualmetric-docs/versioned_docs/version-2.1/features/modules.md

 The modules of VirtualMetric and their purpose of use.

 :::info
-This is a bit of information.
+This product has very powerful modules.